4 years ago by spyckie2

 Just look at a modern car manufacturing plant - it's essentially one big chain of robotics with human overseers.
 There aren't that many exceptions to car manufacturing once the set car variants are establish (LX, CX, blah blah model variants).
 I would consider that whole system a "partial robotic system".

-an hour ago by atoav
+4 years ago by atoav

 Yeah, but houses are rarely like a serial manufactured car.
 Sometimes you have to lay down every row of bricks differently with a ton of unplanned (or unplannable) things to account for, because the electrician might work while you lay your brick etc.